thingsboard/thingsboard.github.io/docs/edge/getting-started.md

         image: /images/edge/getting-started/step-4-item-14.png
         title: 'Click the "Save" button to save the Dashboard.'

-step5CE:
+step5Server:
     0:
         image: /images/edge/getting-started/step-5-item-1.png
-        title: 'Open the Edge instances page on the ThingsBoard <b>Community Edition</b> server.
+        title: 'Open the Edge instances page on the <b>ThingsBoard Community Edition</b> server.
 Click on the <b>Dashboards</b> button of the edge instance to view dashboards that are already assigned to this edge.'
     1:
         image: /images/edge/getting-started/step-5-item-2.png
         title: 'Click on the "+" icon and select "My New Dashboard" from the list.
-This dashboard will now be provisioned to the edge.'
+This dashboard will be provisioned to the edge.'

 step5Edge:
     0:
         image: /images/edge/getting-started/step-5-item-3.png
-        title: 'Open the "Dashboards" page in the ThingsBoard <b>Edge</b> UI.
+        title: 'Open the "Dashboards" page in the <b>ThingsBoard Edge</b> UI.
 Open "My New Dashboard".'
     1:
         image: /images/edge/getting-started/step-5-item-4.png
         title: 'Verify that you see the same widgets that you have added on the cloud and temperature readings from the device.'